hahnp13/ALS6502C-LMANR-Manual/docs/03-Module_4.md

 <p class="caption">(\#fig:unnamed-chunk-14-2)QQ and box plots.</p>
 </div>

 We can see above that the transformation makes the homogeneity of the residuals a little but more constant and consistent across treatment types.
 This seems to help especially treatment C relative to the model without the log transformation.
-However, the residuals of treatment C are still highly variable compared to treatments A, B, and C.
+However, the residuals of treatment C are still highly variable compared to treatments A, B, and F.

 Let's use emmeans again: